Skip to main content

 VM Compose

 Use the VM Compose stack for a single-machine central platform installation.
-This path is useful for smaller environments and production-style testing with separate Kubernetes workload clusters.
+This path is useful for smaller environments and production-style testing with separate Kubernetes clusters and VM targets.
 Typical flow:

 Before starting the stack: